 The sexually transmitted infection (STI) trichomonas vaginitis can also cause vulvovaginitis.
 This causes genital discomfort, itching, and heavy discharge.
-This discharge can be yellow, green, or gray.
+The discharge can be yellow, green, or gray.
 It often has a strong odor.
 Chlamydia, gonorrhea, and herpes can also cause vaginitis.
 These infections in a child might indicate abuse.
-However, some of these can transfer to a child without sexual contact.

 - irritation of the genital area

-- inflammation, specifically around the labia and perineal areas
+- inflammation around the labia and perineal areas

 A doctor will diagnose vulvovaginitis by discussing your symptoms and possibly collecting a sample of vaginal discharge to test.

 In most cases, the doctor will need to perform a pelvic examination.
 A wet prep may be necessary to correctly identify the cause of your inflammation.
 This involves collecting some vaginal discharge for microscopic evaluation.
-This will identify the organism and make treatment quicker and more successful.
+The doctor can then identify the organism, which makes treatment quicker and more successful.

 In rare cases, it may be necessary to biopsy the vulva to identify the organism.
 This means the doctor will take a small sample of tissue for further examination.
-A biopsy is usually only necessary if there’s no sign of irritation.
+A biopsy is usually only necessary if traditional methods are unsuccessful or there are suspicious areas.

 The correct treatment for vulvovaginitis depends on the type of infection and the organism causing the problems.
 It’s possible to treat some types of vulvovaginitis on your own.
 However, you should speak with a healthcare provider before initiating any treatment.

-After your doctor identifies the type of organism causing your vulvovaginitis, they will prescribe medication to cure the condition.
+After your doctor identifies the type of organism causing your vulvovaginitis, they will prescribe medication.

 This could include: